smartobjectoriented/so3/doc/source/user_guide.rst

 .. code-block:: bash

-   ./scripts/build.sh -x usr-so3
+   build.sh -x usr-so3
-   ./scripts/deploy.sh bsp-so3      # repack the rootfs into the FIT image + write the boot media
+   deploy.sh bsp-so3      # repack the rootfs into the FIT image + write the boot media

 See :ref:`user_space` for the user-space build details and the bundled applications.